rsairu/hello-world/chickens/chickens.md

 Pens

 Brooder – a safe warm place (85-100 F).
 Food waste is a problem with baby chicks.

 Specialized feeders prevent chicks from scraping at food with claws or pooping in feed.
 Marbles or other forms of displacement can be used to prevent chicks from entering water sources and drowning.

 Laying hen house

-Meat bird
+Meat bird (a **broiler** is a chicken raised specifically for meat production)

 Patriculture

 Cornish cross bird / Rainbow ranger

-Hens can eat weeds out of a garden.
+Hens can eat weeds out of a garden

----